-Revenue from the sale of goods is recognised at the point in time when the customer obtains control of the goods, which is generally at the time of delivery.
+Revenue from the sale of goods is recognised at the point in time when the performance obligation is satisfied and customer obtains control of the goods, which is generally at the time of delivery.

 Other income

 Other income is recognised when it is received or when the right to receive payment is established.